-To develop this strategy, three inter-departmental staff teams were formed to focus on human systems, natural resources and infrastructure.
-Each team conducted a vulnerability assessment and developed recommended actions to address the greatest vulnerabilities to climate change in those sectors.
-In addition, staff reviewed potential climate change risks related to the built environment, food systems, climate migrants, energy systems and the economy.
+This strategy focuses on human systems, natural resources and infrastructure and details actions to address the greatest vulnerabilities to climate change in those sectors.
+In addition, this strategy considers potential climate change risks related to the built environment, food systems, climate migrants, energy systems, jobs and the economy.

-The strategy details 12 specific objectives for 2030 and identifies actions to build resiliency into the City and County's policies, operations, services and infrastructure.
-The actions below outline a set of efforts that should be significantly underway in the near-term (e.g., by the end of 2017) to begin preparing for climate change.
+The strategy establishes 12 specific objectives for 2030 and identifies actions to build resilience into the City and County's policies, operations, services and infrastructure.
+The actions in the following pages outline a set of efforts that should be significantly underway in the near-term (e.g., by the end of 2017) to begin preparing for climate change.